TangentFoxy/Pop.Box/docs/Excludes.md

 - `excludeUpdate` Excludes an element from being updated (by `pop.update()`).
 - `excludeDraw` Excludes being rendered (by `pop.draw()`).

-**Note**: `excludeDraw` also excludes an element from accepting events (it wouldn't make sense to have an invisible element capturing text input).
+**Note**: `excludeDraw` also excludes an element from accepting the following
+events:

+- `mousepressed`
+- `clicked`
+- `keypressed`
+- `textinput`

+The reason for this is that it wouldn't make sense for an invisible element to be capturing input.
+However, some events are passed through in case an element becomes invisible while processing input.